usgpo/cataloging-records/HBCU_Subject-Based-Resources/Terms_Lists_Records_Displays/HBCU_Subject-Based Tangible Resources.md

-# Historically Black Colleges and Universities (HBCU) Subject-Based Tangible Resources Other-than-online Format
+# Historically Black Colleges and Universities (HBCU) Subject-Based Tangible Resources

 ------------

-`Click list names to see a display of CGP records with those subject headings.`
+Library Technical Services' Customized Record Sets working group collaborated with the [Tuskegee University Main Library & Archives](https://tusk.ent.sirsi.net/client/en_US/home) and the [University of Kansas Project on the History of Black Writing](https://hbw.ku.edu/) to compile a list of LCSH terms, genre forms, and recommended subject headings to test methods of providing notification of newly cataloged online publications added to the [Catalog of U.S. Government Publications (CGP)](https://catalog.gpo.gov).
+The Historically Black Colleges and Universities (HBCU) - Subject-Based Tangible Resources feature metadata and PURLs for publications and will include a listing of key topics and resources held in HBCU collections.

 Please send us your feedback and questions about our repository and records by submitting an inquiry in the “Cataloging/Metadata (Policy and Records)” category via [askGPO](https://ask.gpo.gov/s/).

-This list contains 29 records and is current as of 12 22, 2022.
+This list contains 29 records and is current as of 12 30, 2022.
 | *Title*       | *CGP*       | *Author*       | *Date*       | *SuDoc* | *Format*
 -----------------|-----------------|-----------------|-----------------|-----------------|-----------------
 | ... annual Earth System Grid Federation Face-to-Face Conference report. | [1203249](https://catalog.gpo.gov/F/?func=direct&doc_number=1203249&local_base=GPO01PUB) | Annual Earth System Grid Federation Face-to-Face Conference | 2016 | E 1.2:EA 7/ | Print |